pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324xG_EVAL/Examples/PWR/PWR_STOP/readme.txt

 @par Example Description

-This example shows how to enter Stop mode and wake up from this mode by using the RTC Wakeup timer event or an interrupt.
+How to enter the Stop mode and wake up from this mode by using the RTC wakeup timer event or an interrupt.

 This example shows how to enters the system to STOP mode and wake-up from this mode using RTC Wake-up Timer Event connected to EXTI Line 22 or Key push button